 Baking the cheese covered ciabatta

-- Place the ciabatta into the top of the preheated oven and bake for 15 – 20 minutes.
-The bread is baked when it is golden and crusty and the cheese is meltingly bubbly on top.
+• Place the ciabatta into the top of the preheated oven and bake for 15 – 20 minutes.
+When it turns golden and crusty and the cheese is meltingly bubbly on top it is done!

-- As soon as the ciabatta is baked remove from the oven.
-Also scoop any melted cheese that has escaped from the bread back on top.
+• As soon as the ciabatta is baked remove from the oven.
+And scoop any melted cheese that has escaped from the bread back on top.

 Because I love cheese, especially when it is melted, I could probably eat this everyday.
 I prefer savoury over sweet anyday.
 Especially when it has the salty kick of olives.

 Finally to serve, place on to a wooden board and slice the ciabatta across, dividing each half into 5 or 6 pieces.
-Pass around to delighted guests.
+And enjoy the reaction as you pass these around to your guests.

-The topping can be made one day ahead and kept in a sealed container in the fridge.
-Once baked the bread should be on the same day.
+Especially handy, you can make the topping one day ahead and keep in a sealed container in the fridge.

 If you have enjoyed this recipe for Baked Cheese Olive Ciabatta Bread you may also enjoy these: